Adnan1729/Adnan1729/README.md

 ### 01 &nbsp; About

-**Adnan Mahmud** is a Doctoral Researcher at the University of Edinburgh, working on the statistical foundations of autonomous systems that must reason, fuse, and act under fire.
+**Adnan Mahmud** is a Doctoral Researcher at the University of Edinburgh, working on the statistical foundations of autonomous systems that must reason and coordinate in complex, contested, multi-domain environments.
 His research is funded by the UK Ministry of Defence.

 The work sits at the intersection of statistics, machine learning, and real-world operations, and is motivated by a simple observation: in the environments that matter most, sensors disagree, adversaries interfere, and connectivity drops, yet decisions still have to be made.

+Alongside the technical work, he writes on the philosophy of AI-mediated science, defence innovation policy, and the mathematical history of ideas that underpin modern machine learning.

 <br clear="right">